Licarsmeth/tryHackMe-notes/nmap_network.md

 	- nmap -sL `ip address(es)`
 		- This scan only lists the targets to scan without actually scanning them.
 For example, `nmap -sL 192.168.0.1/24` will list the 256 targets that will be scanned.
 This option helps confirm the targets before running the actual scan.
 - **Port Scanning**
-	- `-sT`
-		- TCP connect scan – complete three-way handshake
+	- `-sT`: TCP connect scan – complete three-way handshake
-	- `-sS`
-		- TCP SYN – only first step of the three-way handshake, faster and stealthier
+	- `-sS`: TCP SYN – only first step of the three-way handshake, faster and stealthier
-	- `-sU`
-		- UDP scan
+	- `-sU`: UDP scan
-	- `-F`
-		- Fast mode – scans the 100 most common ports, unlike the 1000 common ones by default
+	- `-F`: Fast mode – scans the 100 most common ports, unlike the 1000 common ones by default
-	- `-p[range]`
-		- Specifies a range of port numbers – `-p-` scans all the ports
+	- `-p[range]`:  Specifies a range of port numbers – `-p-` scans all the ports
 		- For example, `-p10-1024` scans from port 10 to port 1024, while `-p-25` will scan all the ports between 1 and 25.
 - **Extracting more information**
 	- Use with the other options.
 Like `nmap -sS -O ip`